aletheia7/php-sodium/README.md

 	// Use Bob's public key to send to Bob
 	$encrypted_text = $c->box($message, $nonce->next(), $bob_public, $alice_secret);

-	// Bob receives the $encrypted_text and 24 bytes nonce->current from Alice via the network
+	// Bob receives Alice's public key, the $encrypted_text, and a 24 byte nonce
+	// string ($nonce->current) from Alice
 	$nonce_from_alice = $nonce->current;

+	// Bob creates a nonce object.
 	$bob_nonce = new \sodium\nonce();

 	// nonce::set_nonce() will throw a crypto_exception if the new nonce < the last nonce.